jqwang2373/RLEQ/BatonVoice/README.md

 We introduce **BatonVoice**, a framework where a Large Language Model (LLM) acts as a **"conductor"**.
 The conductor's role is to understand nuanced user instructions and generate a detailed, textual **"plan"**.
 This plan consists of explicit, word-level vocal features (e.g., pitch, energy, speaking rate).

 A separate, specialized TTS model, the **"orchestra"**, then executes this plan, generating the final speech directly from these precise features.
-To realize this component, we developed **BatonTTS**, a 1.7B parameter TTS model trained specifically for this task.
+To realize this component, we developed **BatonTTS**, a 1.7B parameter TTS model trained specifically for this task, which uses Qwen3-1.7B as the backbone and speech tokenizer of CosyVoice2.

 ![BatonTTS Framework](./asserts/framework.png)